Medical Care Grants Info + FAQs

 - Show Hope Medical Care grants are non-transferrable and for the sole purpose of covering medical care or medical equipment expenses for the child named on the application.
-Grant funds must be fully exhausted before the child turns 18 years old.
+Medical services covered by grant funds must be completed before the child turns 18 years old.

 - An additional application should be submitted if another child in your family has medical needs that are eligible for funding.

 - The child must be receiving medical care in the U.S. from a licensed physician.

 - The family must have incurred medical expenses for their child’s treatment within the prior 12 months or have anticipated out-of-pocket expenses for treatment within the 24 months following the application’s submission date.
 The incurred date is the date of service the medical procedure occurred or date the medical equipment was purchased, not the date the payment was made for the service.

 - Funding is not available for clinical trials, medications not approved by the FDA, or for medical treatment that does not align with Show Hope’s Statement of Faith.